Jan Brueghel the Elder: Collaborations

-Collaboration between artists specialized in distinctive genres was a defining feature of artistic practice in 17th century Antwerp.
+Collaboration between artists specialised in distinctive genres was a defining feature of artistic practice in 17th-century Antwerp.
 Jan Brueghel was likewise a frequent collaborator with fellow artists.
 As he was an artist with a wide range of skills he worked with a number of collaborators in various genres.
 His collaborators included landscape artists Paul Bril and Joos de Momper, architectural painter Paul Vredeman de Vries and figure painters Frans Francken the Younger, Hendrick de Clerck, Pieter van Avont and Hendrick van Balen.

 His collaborations with figure painter Hans Rottenhammer began in Rome around 1595 and ended in 1610.
 Rottenhammer was a gifted figure painter and known for his skill in painting nudes.
 Initially when the artists both lived in Venice, their collaborative works were executed on canvas, but in their later collaborations after Brueghel had returned to Antwerp they typically used copper.
 After Brueghel's return to Antwerp, their collaboration practice was for Brueghel to send the coppers with the landscape to Rottenhammer in Venice, who painted in the figures and then returned the coppers.
 In a few instances, the process was the other way around.
-Brueghel and Rottenhammer did not only collaborate on landscape paintings with figures.
-The artists jointly created one of the earliest devotional garland paintings, made for Cardinal Federico Borromeo, depicting a Virgin and Child surrounded by a flower garland (Pinacoteca Ambrosiana).
+Brueghel and Rottenhammer did not collaborate only on landscape paintings with figures; they jointly created one of the earliest devotional garland paintings, made for Cardinal Federico Borromeo, depicting a Virgin and Child surrounded by a flower garland (Pinacoteca Ambrosiana).